joshualmitchell/joshualmitchell.github.io/_posts/2018-07-07-how-i-made-massive-improvements-in-my-productivity.md

 - I couldn't trust myself to not go on reddit et al., so I bought a subscription to [Freedom](https://freedom.to/).
 You give it some sites and times and it blocks you from visiting those sites at those times with a VPN.
 I gave myself 1 hour of reddit et al a day.

 (sidenote: Freedom isn't available on Linux yet.
-Workaround: edit your /etc/hosts file and unwanted sites.
+Workaround: edit your /etc/hosts file and add sites.
 Does the same thing, but easier to get around.)

 - I emailed [Derek Sivers](https://sivers.org/) about this.
 He gave me the following advice:
     1. move all your distracting apps (*including your default browser*) into a folder as far away from your home screen as you can (*so you have to swipe multiple times to get to that page of apps*)